dawson-b23/HHDocs/docs/README.md

 Welcome to the H&H Local AI documentation.
 This site is built with [Docsify](https://docsify.js.org/#/), a static site generator that uses Markdown files to create a website.

 ---
+## Dependencies
+The site is built using the following dependencies:

+**npm (node package manager)**
+[Link to install instructions npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+But if you want the TLDR:

+- You can install npm directly, or get the nvm (node version manager) tool to install npm.

+For linux:
+- Install nvim.
+See their [github page](https://github.com/nvm-sh/nvm) for more info.
+- Or you can just install npm directly. `sudo apt install npm`

+For Windows
+- Install nvim. see their [github page](https://github.com/coreybutler/nvm-windows) for more info.
+- Or you can just install npm directly.
+You will have to look up how to install npm on windows (I don't know how and I don't use Windows)

+Whatever method you end up using, make sure you have the latest version of npm installed.
+After that, you will need to run the command `npm install docsify -g`

+---

 ## How to use this site
 The site is organized into pages and folders: